lengff123/ORruns/README.md

   <em>By Operations Researchers, For Operations Researchers</em>
   <br>
   <br>
-  If you like this project, please give us a ⭐️
+  If this project helps you, please consider giving it a ⭐️
 </p>